-- A. Complete 60 semester units or 90 quarter units of transferable college credit (see www.assist.org) with a grade point average of at least 2.4 (no more than 14 semester/21 quarter units may be taken, and - B. Complete the following course pattern requirement, earning a grade C or better in each course: - two transferable college courses (3 semester units or 4-5 quarter units) in English composition, and - one transferable college course (3 semester units or 4-5 quarter units) mathematical concepts and quantitative reasoning, and - four transferable college courses (3 semester units or 4-5 guarter units each) chosen from at least two of the following subject areas: the arts and humanities, the social and behavioral sciences, and the earth and space and biological sciences.
-(Students who satisfy the Intersegmental General Education Transfer Curriculum or IGETC prior to transferring to UC may satisfy Option 3B of the transfer admission requirements.)
+- A. Complete 60 semester units or 90 quarter units of transferable college credit (see www.assist.org) with a grade point average of at least 2.4 (no more than 14 semester/21 quarter units may be taken, and - B. Complete the following course pattern requirement, earning a grade C or better in each course: - two transferable college courses (3 semester units or 4-5 quarter units) in English composition, and - one transferable college course (3 semester units or 4-5 quarter units) mathematical concepts and quantitative reasoning, and - four transferable college courses to transferring to UC may satisfy Option 3B of the transfer admission requirements.)

+(3 semester units or 4-5 quarter units each) chosen from at least two of the following subject areas: the arts and humanities, the social and behavioral sciences, and the earth and space and biological sciences.
+(Students who satisfy the Intersegmental General Education Transfer Curriculum or IGETC prior